sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 data set available to us is finite and incomplete.
 We can’t possibly get every person in the world to do our experiment, for example a polling company doesn’t have the time or the money to ring up every voter in the country.
-In our earlier discussion of :doc:`Descriptive statistics
-<../Ch04/Ch04_Descriptives>`, this sample was the only thing we were
+In our earlier discussion of :doc:`../Ch04/Ch04_Descriptives`, this sample was the only thing we were interested in.
-interested in.
 Our only goal was to find ways of describing, summarising and graphing that sample.
 This is about to change.

 Defining a population
 ~~~~~~~~~~~~~~~~~~~~~